 Motion Array is another portal with many video tutorials.
 This one has tips and guidance for using Premier Pro, a film editing and enhancing program.

-Adobe After Effects is another industry accepted program useful for filmmaking.
+Adobe After Effects is another industry-accepted program useful for filmmaking.
 It isn’t always clearly evident how to use the tools the program has or exactly what they do.

 Importantly, lighting is essential for creating a beautiful scene.
-If you have bad lighting you scene will look dull and uninteresting.
-This tutorial has tips to take your scenes to the next level.
+If you have bad lighting your scene will look dull and uninteresting.
+This tutorial has many tips to take your scenes to the next level.

-5. Filmmaker IQ
+16. Filmmaker IQ

 We are constantly connected to the world by means of smartphones, tablets, the internet, and other technologies.
-It is not a surprise that schooling for photographic and cinematographic skills can be found online.
+It is not a surprise that schooling for photographic and cinematographic skills can be found online and to high quality.